 Allows you to procure important health care coverage as soon as possible — even outside of Medicare’s designated enrollment periods.
 When certain situations occur, like loss of employment or a change in marital status, you can qualify for a Special Enrollment Period.

-An independent agency that uses trained, licensed insurance agents to connect you to the right Medicare coverage.
-Our agents allow you to directly compare plans from a variety of carriers available in your area.
-No more researching or shopping on your own — we’ll help you make sure you get all the benefits you deserve.
+An independent agency that uses trained, licensed insurance agents to help you find the right Medicare coverage for you.
+Our licensed sales agents allow you to directly compare plans from a variety of carriers available in your area.
+No more researching or shopping on your own — we’ll help you make sure you get the plan that best fits your needs.

 We take your health needs and budget into consideration, providing personalized recommendations for each of our clients.
-Visit our Comparison Shopping tool or call us at (888) 411-7647 to get started.
+Visit our Comparison Shopping tool or call us at (888) 411-7647 TTY: 711 to get started.

 Share This Article: